xuzebin/learning-diary/computer-graphics/Trackball-and-Arcball.md

 }
 ```

-2. Calculate the projected radius of the arcball.
+b.
+Calculate the projected radius of the arcball.
 Note that here z is not the z indicated above.
 Here z is the z coordinate of the object.
 What's more, we assume there is only rigid body transform (RBT) in eye space, so we can just start from eye space.
 ```c
 double getScreenToEyeScale(double z, double fovy, int screenHeight) {
     if (z > -1e-8) {